Bank Strike: Several bank branches could be shut to protest merger, SBI likely to remain open

 "This is to inform that All India Bank Employees Association (AIBEA) have given a call for one day strike on 22.10.2019 in support of their various demands and issues.
 The above strike is at the industry level and not at bank-level issue," Bank of Maharashtra had said earlier.

-Why Banks are protsting?
+Why Banks are protesting?

-The AITUC termed the government''s decision to merge banks as most unfortunate and totally unwarranted.
+The AITUC termed the government's decision to merge banks as most unfortunate and totally unwarranted.

 "AIBEA and BEFI have called for an all India strike of its members on October 22, in support of their demands.
 In the event the strike materialises, the normal functioning of the bank may get affected," Oriental Bank of Commerce said in the regulatory filing on Saturday.